 The CDC estimates that Americans spend about $10.4 billion each year on hospitalization and outpatient visits for adults who contract the flu virus.
 How does this break down per person?
 According to the University of Utah, illness from the flu costs the average person about $130 between visiting the doctor and purchasing medicine.

-By comparison, the cost of a flu shot at your local CVS is less than $25, and in many cases, your health insurance provider will cover that fee.
+By comparison, the cost of a flu shot at your local CVS is less than $25, and in many cases, your Find and compare health insurance plan provider will cover that fee.